 Thanks to generous donations from members of public, the Caravan and Motorhome Club Collection is a continually growing resource.
 We aim to represent the history of Club activities, members and services as fully as possible and collect objects, ephemera, photographs, sound recordings and film which relate to our heritage.

-Due to current Coronavirus restrictions, the Collections Centre has limited access to visitors, with staff continuing to work from home and onsite.
 If you have an item you would like to donate the Caravan and Motorhome Club Collection please contact us using our online form.

 Contact and enquiries